Delicious data loss

 Edit: Here's how I ended up migrating to Pinboard, fixing the bookmarks in the process:

-- Export delicious.html and create a backup of the file.
+- Export delicious.html (Update: sorry, the link is dead) and create a backup of the file.

 Get the URLs and tags of the bookmarks in the XML file which used to have a